(Information in the Current Regulatory Processess Section is posted in reverse chronological order)

 On July 23, 2018, the Company received a letter confirming the positive decision of the Federal Minister of the Crown-Indigenous Relations and Northern Affairs Canada to resume the decision phase for The Company's Prairie Creek All Season Road Environmental Assessment.
 On October 9, 2018, the Minister of Crown-Indigenous Relations, on behalf of the Responsible Ministers, issued a decision adopting the Review Board’s recommendation that the ASR be approved.

 The Environmental Assessment (“EA”) of the ASR was completed in 2018.
-With the Company’s submission of the requested Post-EA Information Package in February 2019, subsequently deemed complete in March 2019, the ASR permit has now entered the final permitting stage jointly with the Water Board and Parks Canada (jointly “MVLWB & Parks”), with a permit expected, based on the schedule provided by the regulators, to be received in the third quarter of 2019.
-The permit is expected to incorporate the recommended mitigation measures included in the EA Report.
+With the Company’s submission of the requested Post-EA Information Package in February 2019, subsequently deemed complete in March 2019, the ASR permits entered the final permitting stage jointly with the Water Board and Parks Canada (jointly “MVLWB & Parks”), with a permit expected in Q3 2019.
+The MVLWB issued permits for the ASR on November 14, 2019 and Parks Canada issued its permits November 22, 2019.
+The ASR permits incorporate the recommended mitigation measures included in the EA Report.

 NorZinc plans to construct the road over a period of three years.
 Prior to construction activities, the Company plans to conduct field investigations and prepare site plans (including detailed road design) and award construction contracts.
 Dependent on the permitting and financing timeline, construction of the All Season Road is planned to commence from a winter road in early 2020 and continue into 2022, in parallel with continuous and ongoing site construction and mine development.